 Why aren't the bristles on a bamboo toothbrush recyclable, you ask?
 Toothbrush bristles are typically made from Nylon-6, which is free from the toxin BPA (Bisphenol A) but which is sadly not biodegradable.
 The reason for this is that unfortunately there aren’t any good quality plastic-free alternatives on the market.
 Currently, the only natural material which has the same properties as nylon is either pig or badger hair - materials which do not meet the health and safety standards required for correct oral care.

 We hope our little guide has been helpful in introducing you to some eco friendly alternatives to standard bathroom products.
-If you have any other sustainable bathroom product alternatives or ideas to share, please leave us a comment below - we would love to hear all of your ideas for the perfect eco friendly and sustainable bathroom.
+If you have any other sustainable bathroom product alternatives or ideas to share on how to be more sustainable in the bathroom, please leave us a comment below - we would love to hear all of your ideas for the perfect eco friendly and sustainable bathroom.

 Until next time,